webdawwwwwg/education-assignments/education-engineer/terraform-getting-started.md

 * Before any other project files are present in the folder.
 * After any other project files are present in the folder.

 Since this project is new, initialize the project now, before any other project files are present.
+We will show you what `terraform init` does when there are files present in a later step.

 ```shell
 $ terraform init